Putting the D in

 *3.5oz of meat or fish is one portion, approximately the size of your palm.

 Are you are taking a prenatal multivitamin?
-If so, check that it contains 10mcg of vitamin D. If not, talk to your midwife about taking a separate supplement.
+If so, check that it contains a maximum of 5–10 μg of vitamin D per day.
+If not, talk to your midwife about taking a separate supplement.

 Questions about feeding and nutrition?